ChopChop: a Programmable Framework for Semantically Constraining the Output of Language Models: : Semantic Constrained Decoding via Coinduction

 \subsubsection{From Parsers to Program Spaces}

-Finally, we need to construct a program space from our parser.
-To do this, we define a corecursive function \code{image} which simply applies the \code{Action} of each \code{Seq} parser (the actions in these case are hose used by the attribute grammar to build the AST).
+Finally, we need to construct a program space reprsenting all programs our parser could emit.
+To do so, we define a corecursive function \code{image} (\Cref{fig:image_def}) that recurses over the structure of the input parser \code{p}:

-Intuitively, an action \code{a} tells us to either return the AST of the child indicated by the head of \code{a.child_indices} (if \code{a = Nothing}) or, if \code{a = Some s}, to return a \code{ProgramSpace} whose root is an \code{ASTSNode} with label \code{s} and children are the program spaces of the children specified by \code{a.child_indices}.